astirpe/koozic/docs/music/actions.rst

       Add at the end of the :ref:`current_playlist` and start playing the first track.
 Hidden if already in the playlist.

+   Create Link
+      Generate a :ref:`download_links` which allows an external person to download the content of the object (track, album, playlist...).

+   Download
+      Builds a zip file with the content of the object (track, album, artist, playlist) and starts downloading.

    Play
       Play the track right away without adding it in the current playlist.
 This is useful to quickly listen to a track without messing with the playlist.

+   Purge
+      Remove all lines from the playlist.

    Reorder
       When the handle is displayed at the left of a list, it means that the elements can be